skoppe/spasm/README.md

 The `./spasm/entry.js` and the `./spasm/modules/spasm.js` file will combine all exports and use them during the WebAssembly initialization.

 Working with strings (arrays) and aggregates requires a bit more work.
-You can study the generated `bindings.js` file to see how it works.
+You can study the generated `bindings.js` file in the examples to see how it works.

 ## Optimizing for size

-Since ldc 1.13.0-beta2 there is the `-fvisibility=hidden` flag that hides all functions that aren't explicitly prefixed with the `export` keyword.
+Since ldc 1.13.0 there is the `-fvisibility=hidden` flag that hides all functions that aren't explicitly prefixed with the `export` keyword.
 This flag reduces binary size considerably and has reduced the need for manual stripping almost completely.

 By default symbol names aren't stripped, which means the full mangled name is in the binary, this is convenient for debugging but adds to the binary's size.
 Add `-strip-all` to the lflags in your `dub.(sdl|json)` to strip all internal function names.